jordieres/Finance-AI/README.md

 # Path to the .h5 file of the model
 model = path_model
-model..summary() #to see that the model is ready to use
+model.summary() #to make sure that the model is ready to use
 ```

 ### Installation